 Looking at baby and getting baby to look at you, is the biggest part of love time.
 It is understood by those who truly know, that looking into the eyes is like looking into the soul.
 And “looking” is the foundation of love and intimacy.

-Love Time and engaging is not a time got excitement, loud talking, laughing, tickling, bouncing and so on.
+Engaging in Love Time is not a time for excitement, loud talking, laughing, tickling, bouncing and so on.
 All these behaviors are part of Up Time.